teuk/mediabot_v3/docs/adr/0001-plugin-platform-evolution.md

 is idempotent, works independently of package lifecycle or installation, never reveals a path, and cannot delete legacy same-slug storage.
 It adds no startup activation, automatic cleanup or plugin-visible filesystem authority.

+MB758 deliberately moves to a new product domain instead of extending Quotes.
+`data.factoids.read` offers only exact lookup, bounded keyword listing and a bounded top-recall view through the channel selected by the invocation policy.
+Exact results are immutable detached records; list/top results are copied scalars.
+Reads may run in `observe` but never update `hits`.
+No package requests the capability yet, no command moves, and `learn`, `forget` and recall accounting remain unavailable until separate write authority is reviewed.